dataminer-site/dataminer-site.github.io/docs/api/cli/dot_commands.md

 ## Querying the Database Schema

-All DuckDB clients support [querying the database schema with SQL](../../sql/information_schema), but the CLI has additional [dot commands](dot_commands) that can make it easier to understand the contents of a database.
+All DataMiner clients support [querying the database schema with SQL](../../sql/information_schema), but the CLI has additional [dot commands](dot_commands) that can make it easier to understand the contents of a database.
 The `.tables` command will return a list of tables in the database.
 It has an optional argument that will filter the results according to a [`LIKE` pattern](../../sql/functions/patternmatching#like).

 ```sql